-This annual report has been prepared by the Company and its contents have been reviewed by the Company's sponsor, PrimePartners Corporate Finance Pte Ltd (the "Sponsor").
+This annual report has been reviewed by the Company's sponsor, PrimePartners Corporate Finance Pte Ltd (the "Sponsor").
 It has not been examined or approved by the Singapore Exchange Securities Trading Limited (the "Exchange") and the Exchange assumes no responsibility for the contents of this document, including the correctness of any statements or opinions made or reports contained in this document.

-The contact person for the Sponsor is Mr Joseph Au, 16 Collyer Quay #10-00 Income at Raffles Singapore 049318, sponsorship@ppcp.com.sg
+The contact person for the Sponsor is Ms Lim Hui Ling, 16 Collyer Quay #10-00 Collyer Quay Centre Singapore 049318, sponsorship@ppcf.com.sg